theworkingdev/theworkingdev.github.com/_posts/2018-09-28-variance-in-kotlin-generics.md

 categories: kotlin
 permalink: /2018/09/variance-in-kotlin-generics.html
 date:   2018-09-28
+description: Learn how to use the in and out keyword in Kotlin Generics.
+Read along if you're curious about invariant, covariant and contravariant in Kotlin Generics
+comments: true
 ---

 We’ll need to review some of our OOP basics to prepare us for a discussion on variance.
 Hopefully, we can jog your memory and remember some of the fundamental principles of object-oriented programming.